 “Going through the whole complicated setup process of porting our pipeline to a cloud render target is just too much work to find out afterwards that 'the sides cost you more than the steak'.”
 Robert Pinnow, Rise FX

-For Rise FX to commit to a cloud provider, they wanted a solution that would have a clear pricing model in place.
-They were first introduced to YellowDog’s transparent pricing by dve advanced systems.
+For Rise FX to commit to a cloud provider, it wanted a solution that would have a clear pricing model in place.
+It was first introduced to YellowDog’s transparent pricing by dve advanced systems.
 Robert comments on his working relationship with dve’s Managing Director, Jürgen Firsching, “I’ve worked with Jürgen for 20 years, so I really know if he’s saying, ‘Check out these guys,’ it’s worth talking to them and there will be no surprises.”